Ada-Developers-Academy/C3Projects--FarMarRails/Scaffold.md

 Once the above is complete, this project:

 - (done) requires a shared repo with your partner as a collaborator
-- will need to be isolated into a gemset called 'FarMarRails'
+- (done )will need to be isolated into a gemset called 'FarMarRails'
-  - create the necessary files for RVM to recognize a gemset
+  - (done) create the necessary files for RVM to recognize a gemset
-- requires you to create a Rails 4.2.2 application
+- (done) requires you to create a Rails 4.2.2 application
   - conform to Rails conventions on naming and inflection